How To Fix Missing A Temporary Folder Error In WordPress

 by

-How To Remove Missing A Temporary Folder Error In WordPress
+How To Fix Missing A Temporary Folder Error In WordPress featured

 This error stops you from uploading images or installing WordPress plugins.
 There could be two possible reasons for this error (1) Your “File Usage” disk quota in cPanel account is exceeded (2) Your “temp” folder in “WP-Content” is mistakenly deleted.